× FreshBooks App Logo

 You may not even realize just how much potential there is to claim deductibles when it comes to filing your taxes.
 For example, if you travel at all for work, such as going to the store to buy supplies or going to meet clients, you can claim those miles as a deductible.
 A mileage tracker app is the most efficient and accurate way to record all the miles you travel for work.
 Noting them manually can cause more stress and any inaccuracies can lead to an audit.

-You can also deduct health insurance premiums that you paid for yourself or your family, the cost of entertaining clients and interest on business debt.
+As a self-employed individual or freelancer health insurance premiums can also be deducted, along with other health insurance costs for yourself and your family.
+Additionally, you can claim deductions for the cost of entertaining clients and interest on business debt.
 Do your research and see which deductibles apply to you.
 You may be surprised just how much money you’re missing out on saving through your possible deductibles!

 3. Avoid the IRS Labeling Your Business As a Hobby